-Mountaineering can be very arduous in the coastal mountains of Glacier Bay National Park and Preserve; small wonder these are among the least visited mountains of their elevation in North America.
+Mountaineering can be very arduous in the coastal mountains.
 A stormy weather pattern-which includes more than 100 inches of precipitation a year-adds to the challenge.
-Most climbing in the park is accessible via charter boat or floatplane out of Juneau, Gustavus or Yakutat.
-Fixed-wing aircraft landings are allowed in the park, but helicopter landings and airdrops are prohibited.
-Glacier Bay National Park and Preserve does not maintain a rescue team with high-altitude rescue capabilities, so climbing parties must plan and arrange for their own backup (the National Park Service office in Yakutat should be made aware of the backup plans prior to the trip).
-For further information about mountaineering, contact the Yakutat District Ranger at (907) 784-3295.
+Most climbing in the park is accessible via charter boat or floatplane out of Juneau, Gustavus or Yakutat, Fixedwing aircraft landings are allowed; helicopter landings and airdrops are prohibited.
+Glacier Bay National Park and Preserve does not maintain a rescue team with highaltitude rescue capabilities, so climbing parties must plan and arrange for their own backup.
+The NPS office in Yakutat should be made aware of the backup plans prior to the trip.
+For more information, contact the Yakutat District Ranger at (907) 784-3295.